Nuclei-Software/nuclei-tool-guide/source/toolchain/llvm/intro.rst

 About LLVM Toolchain
 ====================

-The current llvm toolchain is developed based on the upstream V19.1.7, and only Nuclei custom CSR is supported.
+The current llvm toolchain is developed based on the upstream V19.1.7, for extensions we supported, check below:

+You can find our llvm source code in https://github.com/riscv-mcu/llvm-project/tree/nuclei/19.x

 Extensions Support
 ==================